pixelant/pxa_newsletter_subscription/Documentation/Index.rst

 **Description**

-This is an extension that makes it possible for a user to subscribe to a newsletter and being created as a frontend user.
+This extension makes it possible for a website visitor to subscribe to a newsletter

 .. toctree::